 The Ultimate UI Controls for Xamarin configurator enables you to create and design custom components.
-In this lesson, you will use the configurator to design and create a radial gauge without writing a single line of code.
-The configurator enables you to design the background, layout, color palette, and many other aspects of a radial gauge.
+In this lesson, you will use the configurator to design and create a Data Grid without writing a single line of code.
+The visual configurator lets you design different aspects of the grid, such as the columns to be displayed, column width, and more.

-At the end of this lesson, you will have created a radial gauge quickly and easily by using the Ultimate UI for Xamarin.
+At the end of this lesson, you will have created a data grid quickly and easily by using Ultimate UI for Xamarin Control Configurator.

 You can download the project used in this lesson by clicking here.

 Once that is complete, add a reference to both the Portable Class Library and the Android project to DataSource.DataProviders.OData.Core.dll.
 This file is in the OtherDependencies folder that is part of the ZIP download.
-You can do this by right-clicking the Reference folder in the Project, browsing to the OtherDependencies folder, and selecting the DataSource.DataProviders.OData.Core.dll.
+You can do this by right-clicking the Reference folder in the Project, and then click Add Reference.
+Browse to the OtherDependencies folder, and selecting the DataSource.DataProviders.OData.Core.dll.

 Do this for both projects in the solution.
 Then, finally, ensure the Target Android Version is set to "Use Compile using SDK version."
 You can find this setting by right-clicking on the Android project and selecting Properties.